phenotips/variant-store/README.md

 ## Query data

-1. `cp -rf drill /tmp/drill`
-2. Set up apache drill as described [here](https://cwiki.apache.org/confluence/display/DRILL/Apache+Drill+in+10+Minutes).
+1. Set up apache drill as described [here](https://cwiki.apache.org/confluence/display/DRILL/Apache+Drill+in+10+Minutes).
-3. In the sqlline, run `USE phenotips.root;`
+2. In the sqlline, run `USE phenotips.root;`
-4. Query away!
+3. Query away!
 For example: `select alternateBases from test.vcf.parquet where referenceBase='C'`.